 Most cruises, and especially those catering specifically to families, have child care services, but they are usually only available at certain times throughout the day, and even then those times can also be restricted by age (i.e. play-hours for 2-3 year olds, 4-6 year olds etc.).
 If you want to plan some play time for your kids, be sure to check in advance that services are available.

 If you truly want your cruise to be a family affair, then be sure to involve all members of your family in your planning.
 This can mean compromising on destinations and activities, but in the end it will also mean that everyone is invested in the holiday and you are all more likely to enjoy it together.

-There are no more relaxing ways to go abroad as a family, so start planning those cruise holidays today.
+There are, so start planning those cruise holidays today.